Summary

 10 total

-There is limited publicly available information regarding Kotn's energy use, efficiency measures, or adoption of renewable energy sources.
-This lack of transparency makes it challenging to evaluate the brand's commitment to reducing its energy footprint.
+There is limited publicly available information regarding Kotn's energy efficiency initiatives or use of renewable energy sources.